rkaushick-neu/open-data-web-analytics/README.md

 ![Distribution of Sessions by URL Category (2023)](./screenshots/Distribution%20of%20Sessions%20by%20URL%20Category%20(2023).png)

 <br>
 This donut chart shows how visitors interacted with different sections of the Open Data Portal in 2023.
 Nearly half of all sessions (47.5%) were focused on dataset pages, highlighting continued interest in exploring and accessing raw data.
 The home page accounted for about 32% of traffic, serving as a common entry point.
 Meanwhile, the catalogue section—used to browse available datasets—saw a strong 17% of sessions.
-Other areas like the “about” and “contact” pages made up a small share of overall visits.
+Other areas like the "about" and "contact" pages made up a small share of overall visits.
 This distribution suggests users are primarily visiting the portal to explore datasets directly, with the homepage and catalogue serving as key navigation hubs.

 ### Distribution of Sessions by URL Category (2024)